HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 - Unrestricted Internet Access for your Raspberry Pi 5
 - Privileges to change to root
 # Installation
-## Automatic Installation (Advanced users **only**)
+## Automatic Installation
+**BETA**

-It is also possible to install Homeassistant Supervised by using my [script](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/development/installHomeassistant.sh).
+It is possible to install Homeassistant Supervised by using my [script](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/development/installHomeassistant.sh).
+This script is still beta.
+This means, that the script might not work on every os and Architecture or to produce unexpected behaviour.
 It might not work for everyone on every device.
-If the script worked for you on a different OS aswell or if it didn't work for you, please open a [issue](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues).
+If the script worked for you or it didn't work for you, please open a issue [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues) and let me know.

-**NOTE:** As far as I know, the script only works if executed as a user (but not root), which has sudo privileges.
+**NOTE:** The script is only tested with execution as root user.
+The script still requires a few interacions.
 To download and run the script, execute the following:
 ```
 sudo wget https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/raw/main/installHomeassistant.sh -O installHomeassistant.sh && sudo chmod +x installHomeassistant.sh && sudo sh ./installHomeassistant.sh